History of Gaza: Alexander, Ptolemies and Seleucids

 Alexander the Great besieged Gaza—the last city to resist his conquest on his path to Egypt—for five months, finally capturing it in 332 BCE.
-Led by a eunuch named Batis and defended by Arab mercenaries, Gaza withstood the siege for two months, until it was overcome by storm.
-The defenders, mostly local elements, fought to the death and the women and children were taken as captives.
-The city was resettled by neighboring Bedouins, who were sympathetic to Alexander's rule.
-He then organized the city into a polis or "city-state" and Greek culture took root in Gaza which gained a reputation as a flourishing center of Hellenic learning and philosophy.
-Belonging at first to the Ptolemaic kingdom, it passed after 200 BCE to the Seleucids.
+Led by a Persian commander named Batis and defended by the Persian garrison and local Arab fighters, Gaza withstood the siege for two months, and an Arab pretending to be a deserter nearly managed to kill Alexander.
+The defenders, mostly local elements, fought to the death, but the city was overtaken, and the women and children were taken as captives.
+Gaza was then resettled by people from neighbouring tribes who were sympathetic to Alexander's rule.